MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/formalize-development-practices.md

 |[OE:03](checklist.md)| **Formalize the software ideation and planning process, drawing from established industry and organizational standards.
 Use a common, prioritized backlog and sufficiently detailed specifications.
 Drive continuous improvements in the planning process based on outcomes.** |
 |---|---|

 This guide describes the recommendations for managing workload development practices in accordance with established standards.
 Your team's ability to produce high quality software relies on a structured, collaborative approach to development planning.
 This means workload teams understand and can clearly communicate the work that is being done to stakeholders.
-They should have a clear view of the work to be done in a development cycle and ensure that all stakeholders are aligned on the "why" of the work to be done.
+More precisely, workload teams should have a clear view of the work to be done in a development cycle and ensure that all stakeholders are aligned on the "why" of the work to be done.
 Established standards define how development practices should be performed and allow the workload team to collaborate effectively, reducing the risk of confusion on goals and expectations.

 ## Key design strategies

 Formalize your workload development practices to help ensure a common understanding of the goals and expectations.

+> [!NOTE]
-Don't treat low code workloads as low complexity.
+> Don't treat low code workloads as low complexity.
 You'll still benefit from formalizing the development and management of low-code workloads.
 Learn from other software development teams.
 Have a decision matrix in place that dictates the level of formalization required based on the complexity and criticality of the workload.

 ### Standards for development planning